sgmurphy/wordpress-plugins/real-time-auto-find-and-replace/readme.txt

 * Remove any item from **Serialized Data** in Database
 * Assign a specific role to manage this plugin for lower level of users
 * Real-time find and replace compatible with Gutenberg and other block / page builders
+* Refine your search results for database replacements by targeting post or page titles, content, or excerpts.

 == How to replace in DB? ==
 * First create a report by selecting *dry run* from bottom of the setting section